 The economy of the United Arab Emirates (UAE) is heavily dependent on oil, and a lot of energy is employed on projects such as acclimatised beaches, ski slopes and an ice park in the desert.
 As a result, cities are being expanded towards the desert.
 The UAE wanted to invest more in greener energy while at the same time developing new facilities for its citizens.

-Masdar City was one such initiative, an ecology project in Abu Dhabi, which started construction in 2008.
-It is being designed by Foster and Partners and built by Masdar, a subsidiary of the Mubadala Development Company and sited next to Abu Dhabi International Airport.
-It is intended that it will host the headquarters of the International Renewable Energy Agency (IRENA).
+Masdar City is an ecology project in Abu Dhabi which started construction in 2008.
+It was designed by Foster and Partners and built by Masdar, a subsidiary of the Mubadala Development Company, which in turn is a state-owned holding company of the Abu Dhabi government.
+The city sits next to Abu Dhabi International Airport.
+It hosts the headquarters of the International Renewable Energy Agency (IRENA).

 The city was originally intended to be completed by 2016 but, due to the impact of the global financial crisis, the date has now been pushed back to 2020-2025.
+However, according to Chris Wan, head of design management at Masdar City, “we will complete as fast or as slow as the rest of the economic environment of Abu Dhabi. […] If the economy is very strong, then we'll finish earlier.
+If it's not so strong, then it'll take longer.
+We're building to a demand - we don't build empty buildings and then try to find people to fill them up”.
 The first six buildings of the city were completed and occupied in October 2010.
 The estimated construction cost of the city is between US$18.7 and US$19.8 billion.

-- Specialise in greenhouse gas emission reduction projects and invest in and develop large-scale renewable energy projects.
+- Specialise in greenhouse gas emission reduction projects and develop large-scale renewable energy projects.

 - Rely entirely on solar energy and other renewable energy sources.